yahavb/simple-game-server-eks/README.md

 }
 ```

 The EKS Bootstrap.sh script is packaged into the EKS Optimized AMI that we are using, and only requires a single input: the EKS Cluster name.
 The bootstrap script supports setting any kubelet-extra-args at runtime.
 You will need to configure node-labels so that kubernetes knows what type of nodes we have provisioned.
-Set the lifecycle for the nodes as `OnDemandMicecraft` or `Ec2SpotMinecraft`.
+Set the lifecycle for the nodes as `ondemand` or `spot`.
 Check out The Setup Process below for more information as well as [Improvements for Amazon EKS Worker Node Provisioning](https://aws.amazon.com/blogs/opensource/improvements-eks-worker-node-provisioning/).

 ## The Setup Process